petersmith-hun/domino-platform/modules/binary-executable-agent/README.md

 WantedBy=multi-user.target
 ```

-Please note, that the provided `NODE_ENV` profile values must match the name of your configuration file, e.g.
+Please note, that the provided `NODE_ENV` profile value must match the name of your configuration file, e.g.
 `binary_executable_agent_production` profile implies you have a `binary_executable_agent_production.yml` Binary Executable
 Agent configuration file.
 Also make sure to properly set the `<workdir>` and `<confdir>` values.